sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 which can be quickly described by a single question:

 * **Validation: Are we building the right software?**
-Validation concerns the features that our software system offers, and the customer (i.e., for whom the system is made):
+Validation concerns the features that our software system offers, and the customer (i.e. for whom the system is made):
   * is the system under development what the users really want and/or need?
   * is the system actually useful?